WesternGamer/SEPluginTemplate/README.md

 9. The project should open.

-10. You are done.
-If you plan to change the project name, you will need to edit `PostBuild.bat` and change the file name of the file ending in `.dll` to your project name.
+10. Right click on the project file and go to `Build Events>Post-build event command line`.
+Change `[Plugin Folder Location]` to the location of your plugins folder.

 11. You may now edit the project.
 When your are done, just go to the next section called "Build your plugin."